eest12/Frontend-Practice-From-Mockups/Peace_Website/README.md

 [Peace Website Live](https://eest12.github.io/Frontend-Practice-From-Mockups/Peace_Website/)

 A landing page for a psychic advisor website.
+Made with React and Bootstrap.

 ## UI Mockup